Otman404/Mathematical_Symbols_Recognition/README.md

 pip install -r requirements.txt
 ```

-You will also need to have software installed to run and execute a [Jupyter Notebook](https://jupyter.org/).
+You will also need to have [Jupyter Notebook](https://jupyter.org/) installed to run and execute a notebook.